brainlid/wbs_markdown/README.md

 # WBS Markdown

+WBS Markdown is an NPM package designed to make it easier for software developers to create and manage a [Work Breakdown Structure (WBS)](https://en.wikipedia.org/wiki/Work_breakdown_structure).
+A WBS can be a powerful tool in the estimation process.
+This is fully compatible with an Agile workflow.

 ## Purpose

-WBS Markdown is an NPM package designed to make it easier for software developers to create a [Work Breakdown Structure (WBS)](https://en.wikipedia.org/wiki/Work_breakdown_structure) to help in the estimation process.
-This is fully compatible with an Agile workflow.

-This tool assumes you are a software developer and you are skilled at editing text files.
-The breakdown structure is managed in a [Markdown file](https://en.wikipedia.org/wiki/Markdown) which you are probably already familiar with.
-Using your favorite editor you can collapse regions, perform mass updates, and more.
+This tool is designed to be used by a software developer and assumes you are skilled at editing text files (markdown specifically).
+The breakdown structure is managed in a [Markdown file](https://en.wikipedia.org/wiki/Markdown) format which you are probably already familiar with.
+Using your favorite editor you can collapse regions, perform mass updates, re-structure, and more.

-The report that gets generated is a static HTML file (using Vue.js components) to help add some interactive features.
+The generated report is a static HTML file.
+It uses [Vue.js](https://vuejs.org/) components to add some interactive features.

+## Background

 How many times have you estimated a new feature and you ended up being *way* off?
 Yeah, I've been there too many times myself.
 Management and Project